Guglielmo Marconi: Fascism

+In 1923, Marconi joined the National Fascist Party.
+In 1930, Prime Minister Benito Mussolini appointed him President of the Royal Academy of Italy, which made him a Member of the Fascist Grand Council.
+He was an apologist for fascist ideology and actions such as the Italian invasion of Ethiopia.

+In his lecture, he stated: "I reclaim the honour of being the first fascist in the field of radiotelegraphy, the first who acknowledged the utility of joining the electric rays in a bundle, as Mussolini was the first in the political field who acknowledged the necessity of merging all the healthy energies of the country into a bundle, for the greater greatness of Italy".
+Documents that came to light in 2002 showed Marconi colluded with Mussolini's campaign against Jews, not allowing them to join the Royal Academy during the 1930s.

+Death and posthumous

-While helping to develop microwave technology, the Marchese Marconi suffered nine heart attacks in the span of three years preceding his death.
-Marconi died in Rome on 20 July 1937 at age 63, following the ninth, fatal, heart attack, and Italy held a state funeral for him.
+While helping to develop microwave technology, Marconi suffered nine heart attacks in the span of three years preceding his death.
+Following the ninth heart attack, he died on 20 July 1937 in Rome at the age of 63.
+A state funeral was held for him.
 As a tribute, shops on the street where he lived were "Closed for national mourning".
 In addition, at 6 pm the next day, the time designated for the funeral, transmitters around the world observed two minutes of silence in his honour.
 The British Post Office also sent a message requesting that all broadcasting ships honour Marconi with two minutes of broadcasting silence.
-His remains are housed in the Mausoleum of Guglielmo Marconi in the grounds of Villa Griffone at Sasso Marconi, Emilia-Romagna, which assumed that name in his honour in 1938.
+His remains are housed at the Mausoleum of Guglielmo Marconi in Sasso Marconi, Emilia-Romagna, which assumed that name in his honour in 1938.

-In 1943, Marconi's elegant sailing yacht, the Elettra, was commandeered and refitted as a warship by the German Navy.
-She was sunk by the RAF on 22 January 1944.
-After the war, the Italian Government tried to retrieve the wreckage, to rebuild the boat, and the wreckage was removed to Italy.
+In 1943, Marconi's steam yacht, Elettra, was commandeered and refitted as a warship by the German Kriegsmarine.
+The following year, she was sunk by the British Royal Air Force on 22 January.
+After the war, the Italian government tried to retrieve the wreckage to rebuild the boat; the wreckage was removed to Italy.
 Eventually, the idea was abandoned, and the wreckage was cut into pieces which were distributed amongst Italian museums.

 In 1943, the Supreme Court of the United States handed down a decision on Marconi's radio patents restoring some of the prior patents of Oliver Lodge, John Stone Stone, and Nikola Tesla.
-The decision was not about Marconi's original radio patents and the court declared that their decision had no bearing on Marconi's claim as the first to achieve radio transmission, just that since Marconi's claim to certain patents was questionable, he could not claim infringement on those same patents.
+The decision was not about Marconi's original radio patents, and the court declared that their decision had no bearing on Marconi's claim as the first to achieve radio transmission, just that since Marconi's claim to certain patents was questionable; he could not claim infringement on those same patents.
 There are claims the high court was trying to nullify a World War I claim against the United States government by the Marconi Company via simply restoring the non-Marconi prior patent.